-Virginia Beach shooting: Employee Dewayne Craddock named as shooter
+Virginia Beach shooting: Employee named as shooter, and like in New Zealand, name will be used once only to starve him of publicity

 He says officers gave the suspect first aid after he was shot, but he died.

-Authorities would not say whether Craddock was facing any sort of disciplinary action related to his employment.
+Authorities would not say whether the suspect was facing any sort of disciplinary action related to his employment.

-Virginia Beach City Manager Dave Hansen said at a press conference that Craddock had been employed by the city for 15 years as an engineer.
+Virginia Beach City Manager Dave Hansen said at a press conference that he had been employed by the city for 15 years as an engineer.

-Hansen said Craddock was still employed at the time of the shooting on Friday afternoon and possessed a security pass that allowed him access to nonpublic areas of the municipal building.
+Hansen said the suspect was still employed at the time of the shooting on Friday afternoon and possessed a security pass that allowed him access to nonpublic areas of the municipal building.

 Police say they recovered "additional weapons" that were in the possession of the suspect.